GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

   clusterConstraints:
     assistedClusterCreation:
       type: DISABLED
-      creationGuidance: "Please use existing cluster with GPU."
+      creationGuidance: "Create a cluster with Ubuntu as the node image type."
 ```